 Winning can be costly …

 … if you’re one of many producers.
 According to The New York Times, Tonys are only given gratis to two lead producers.
-Shows such as last year’s hit Kinky Boots, however, have 20 investors (aka producers).
+Shows such as the hit Kinky Boots, however, have 20 investors (aka producers).
 If the additional producers want their very own award, they need to shell out $2,500 per person.
 The money goes to finance the costly production of the award ceremonies, which the Times surmises is “at least in the high seven figures.”

 Controversies have added to the drama over the years

 A few controversies over the years have set the stage for some drama.
 Julie Andrews, for example, withdrew her nomination for Best Actress in a musical in 1996, out of solidarity for the “snubbed” cast and crew of Victor/Victoria.
 The winning musical Contact raised the question in 2000 about what defines a musical, as a dance performance with pre-recorded music and no singing.
-And last year, did Neil Patrick Harris drop the N-word to Mike Tyson, during the opening musical number?
+And, did Neil Patrick Harris drop the N-word to Mike Tyson, during the opening musical number?
 His reps quickly sent out this statement after an accusation from the Daily Mail: “Neil unequivocally did not use derogatory language in the opening number of the Tony Awards, and for any outlet to indicate otherwise is completely irresponsible and utterly disrespectful.”

 Did you know these television and film actors have won Tonys?